Use this option to print the photos using a printer that is configured on your computer.

 You can choose any other unit from the predefined list of units.

 An image can be rotated in the Print dialog box.
-Both the Photoholder and the image in specific can be rotated.
+Both the Photoholder and the image can be rotated.

 Click the Rotate Image buttons to rotate the Photoholder.